BA.3.2 / Cicada — COVID Variant Tracker

 Methodology & caveats

-BA32.org launches with country data covering 30 countries, sources section, methodology, and structured what-we-know / what-we-don't-know blocks.
+BA32.org goes live with country-level detection data, symptoms, sources, methodology, and structured what-we-know / what-we-don't-know blocks.